 Get it annually serviced by a professional.
 Bring your ring in once every year for routine check-ups and if needed, a professional cleaning or tune-up.

-Customers can schedule a free maintenance check-up and basic clean by emailing email@example.com to coordinate a visit, or schedule time using the button below.
+Customers can schedule a free maintenance check-up and basic clean by emailing email@example.com to coordinate a visit.

 - Be sure to speak with an expert before having your rings serviced in any way.
 For example, events such as sizing can can increase the chance of losing stones or deforming a ring if not done carefully or with experience.
 When a ring is re-sized the angle of the prongs changes too, and this can compromise the structural integrity of the prongs so it is key to ensure you speak to a professional before having work done on your jewelry.